 You can receive information on a particular case in a number of ways.

 - If you are an intervenor, you will receive e-mail notice of all materials filed in the case.

 - You may place yourself on the notification list for any case.
 You will then receive electronic notice of all filings in the case.

 - All documents filed in a case and transcripts of hearings are available to the public and may be viewed in the Content Management System (CMS).

 How to Access the Commission's Content Management System (CMS)

 The Commission's CMS is where all the publicly available documents in all Commission cases are filed.
 To access those documents, go to CMS.
 For more information how to use this new system, please view the Commission's training documents.

 The Commission holds public witness hearings in selected proceedings to allow utility customers and interested parties to comment on a case.
 The Commission typically schedules public witness hearings in the service territory of the utility.
 Prior to a hearing, the Commission will publish a public notice in a statewide newspaper at least seven days before the scheduled hearing, will post on social media, and will notify the news media about the event.

 The public witness hearing is held to allow the public to share their comments with the Commission.
 The Hearing Examiner—a Commission staff member in charge of the case/docket—will explain the format and process of the hearing before it begins.
-The Hearing Examiner will be available after the hearing to answer questions.

 Speaking at a Public Witness Hearing